 The Board has nominated the five persons named in the table below for election as directors at the Annual Meeting.
+Dr. Khalid Islam, who served as a director since November 2020, has announced his retirement from the Board effective as of our Annual Meeting and, therefore, informed the Board that he will not stand for reelection.

-Each nominee listed below currently serves as a director of Processa.
-The following table provides information regarding our director nominees as of April 14, 2021:
+The following table provides information regarding our director nominees as of May 25, 2022:

 Name of Nominee Age Position Held with Processa Director Since

-Dr. David Young 68 Chairman of the Board and Chief Executive Officer 2017
+Dr. David Young 69 Chairman of the Board and Chief Executive Officer 2017

-Dr. Khalid Islam 65 Director 2020

-Geraldine Pannu 51 Director 2020
+Geraldine Pannu 53 Director 2020

-Virgil Thompson 81 Director 2017
+Virgil Thompson 82 Director 2017

 Justin Yorke 55 Director 2017

+Khoso Baluch 64 Director New Nominee

-Set forth below with respect to each director nominee standing for election at the 2021 Annual Meeting are such nominee's principal occupation and business experience during at least the past five years, the names of other publicly-held companies for which such nominee serves or has served as a director during such period, and the experience, qualifications, attributes or skills that has led the Board to conclude that each nominee should serve as a director of the Company.
+Set forth below with respect to each director nominee standing for election at the 2022 Annual Meeting are such nominee's principal occupation and business experience during at least the past five years, the names of other publicly-held companies for which such nominee serves or has served as a director during such period, and the experience, qualifications, attributes or skills that has led the Board to conclude that each nominee should serve as a director of the Company.